-\The amount of sugar in a yogurt might change.
-Even if you always buy the same brands and flavors of yogurt, be sure to check the serving size and amount of sugars on the Nutrition Facts label to make sure they match what you have written in the list above.
+\The amount of added sugars in a yogurt might change.
+Even if you always buy the same brands and flavors of yogurt, be sure to check the serving size and amount of added sugars on the Nutrition Facts label to make sure they match what you have written in the list above.

-Answer to "Test Yourself" activity on page 1: This yogurt has 9 grams of sugar per 8 ounces (227 grams).
-The maximum amount of sugar allowed in 8 ounces of yogurt is 31 grams.
-9 is less than 31, so this yogurt is creditable.
+Answer to "Test Yourself" activity on page 1: This yogurt has 10 grams of added sugars per 6 ounces (170 grams).
+The maximum amount of added sugars allowed in 6 ounces of yogurt is 12 grams.
+10 is less than 12, so this yogurt meets the added sugars limit.